 Your payment history accounts for 35% of your overall score.
 Don't miss a payment on any bills, set up auto-pay to ensure you don't miss any payments.

 You can dispute accounts you don't believe are accurate with the credit bureaus directly.
 They will investigate the account and must either verify it or delete it within 30 days.

 Get added as an authorized user

 If you know someone who has a credit card in good standing with no negative account activity ask them to add you to their account as an authorized user.
 The entire account history will be added to your credit profile which can increase your credit score.

 How Credit Scores are Calculated

 There are several factors that come into play when calculating your credit score.
 Let’s look at the five factors FICO, the credit scoring model used by lenders, uses to calculate scores.

-Lenders have a high credit score requirement because 100% financing can be risky.
+Lenders have a high credit score requirement because financing 100% of a property is risky.
 However, some lenders have low credit requirements for USDA rural development loans, allowing borrowers with a 620 FICO score to qualify.